orcunziylan/Inertial-Measurement-Unit/README.md

 ## Tested on Kuka Agilus

 The developed IMU prototype was tested on the Kuka Agilus robotic platform.
-This testing phase allowed me to validate the effectiveness of the sensor fusion technique in a real-world scenario.
+This testing phase allowed us to validate the effectiveness of the sensor fusion technique in a real-world scenario.

 ![IMU Prototype in Action](https://user-images.githubusercontent.com/55997117/154798982-fd5015e7-82e4-49bd-89d0-16d40e0ad3f6.gif)